floreo-labs/Java-Core-Curriculum/lessons/json/exercises.md

     "has_files": true
 }
 ```

-### Q7.
-Write a JSON parser for the `User` class that parses a Slack `user` JSON object.

-### Q8.
+### Q5.
 Think of some web services that you like to use (e.g. Facebook, Twitter, Google Maps, Snapchat...).
 Search Google to find one that has a public API.
     a.
 In what ways does the API allow developers to interact with the service?
     b.
 If there is a REST API, what endpoints does it offer?
     c.
 How does the service format responses (e.g. JSON, XML...)